dannieRope/Cleaning-Jumbled-Up-Customers-Details-in-Excel--APPROACH-2/README.md

 These functions play a crucial role in achieving an organized and refined dataset.

-The disorganized dataset was downloaded from forsightBi using the provided link.
+The disorganized dataset was downloaded from [forsightBi](https://foresightbi.com.ng/microsoft-power-bi/dirty-data-samples-to-practice-on/).
 It contains customer details that are jumbled up together in a single cell within the spreadsheet.

 The information includes customer names, addresses, ages, and genders.